ArnauldChardey/Mini-Web-Application/README.md

 "date_ofmedicalcheck":"2.10.2019",
 "age":"6"
 },
-when the user fills the form, he clicks on send button and the data shal be display in a table: in the table create delete and edit buttons:
+when the user fills the form, he clicks on send button and the data shall be display in a table: in the table create delete and edit buttons:
 -when the user clicks on delete button, the useranimal is deleted in the table -when he clicks on edit button  he can update the Useranimal's data